birders/heliometer/README.md

 [![Downloads](https://img.shields.io/crates/d/heliometer.svg)](https://crates.io/crates/heliometer)
 [![License](https://img.shields.io/crates/l/heliometer.svg)](https://crates.io/crates/heliometer)

-A brainfuck interpreter written in rust.
+A Brainfuck interpreter written in Rust.

-Heliometer can read and execute brainfuck programs from a file, or it can be used as a library.
+Heliometer can read and execute Brainfuck programs from a file, or it can be used as a library.
 See the [documentation](https://pishlsdyue.github.io/heliometer/master/heliometer/) for details.